 - Consider the use of condoms always, even in settled relationships.
 This is because a person can carry the herpes virus for a very long time and pass it on without ever being aware of it.
 Condoms do not completely protect against herpes but they reduce the risk.

-- The more sexual partners you have, the more the risk of picking up any sexually transmitted infection, including herpes.
+- The more sexual partners you have, the more the risk of picking up any STI, including herpes.
 So avoiding having too many partners will cut down your risk.

 - Avoid having sex with somebody with an active genital herpes infection (ie somebody with visible genital sores or blisters).